microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 The [Graph PowerShell module](https://www.powershellgallery.com/packages/Microsoft.Graph) is required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.

-If you do not have this module installed, the 'Compliance Utility' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).
+If you do not have this module installed, the Compliance Utility will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).

 ### 🔵Exchange Online PowerShell module <a name="exchange-online-module"></a>

 The [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps) is required to proceed the options [Labels and policies](#labels-and-policies) and [DLP rules and policies](#dlp-rules-and-policies) from the menu [COLLECT](#collect).

-If you do not have this module installed, the 'Compliance Utility' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).
+If you do not have this module installed, the Compliance Utility will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

 # 🟦Installation <a name="installation"></a>

-The 'Compliance Utility' is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/ComplianceUtility/).
+The Compliance Utility is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/ComplianceUtility/).
 To start the installation, you must first execute the `pwsh` command in a Terminal window to start a PowerShell session.
 Then type the following command and press enter to start the installation of the 'Compliance Utility':

 ```
 Install-Module -Name ComplianceUtility -AllowClobber -Scope CurrentUser